the-modem-distro/pinephone_modem_sdk/README.md

  2. Finish and tidy up the AT command handling stuff
  3. Allow bootloader PIN lock to prevent accidental flashing
  4. Implement opensource ACDB loader?
+ 5. Fix fastboot reboot to EDL if possible
+ 6. Companion app to update the firmware / manage modem settings / retrieve logs

  Contribution is always welcome!
 Feel free to share any issue or something that you think may be interesting to have!

 #### Documentation